bacalhau-project/docs.bacalhau.org/docs/intro.md

 ## How it works

 The goal of the Bacalhau project is to make it easy to perform distributed, decentralised computation next to where the data resides.
 So a key step in this process is making your data accessible.
 Data is identified by its content identifier (CID) and can be accessed by anyone who knows the CID.
-To inest your data for use with Bacalhau you can use any of the following method:
+To ingest your data for use with Bacalhau you can use any of the following method:

 - [Copy data from a URL to public storage](https://docs.bacalhau.org/examples/data-ingestion/from-url/)
 - [Pin Data to storage](https://docs.bacalhau.org/examples/data-ingestion/pinning/)